upmem/zstd/dpu/README.md

 # ZSTD on DPU

-Port of ZSTD for a DPU-based solution.
+Port of ZSTD decompressor for a DPU-based solution.

 ## Contents